 Cambridge is a small town about 75 kilometers (50 miles) north from London.
 Cambridge is home to one of the best universities in the world – the University of Cambridge.

-The city is home to 130,000 people whereas two third of them are students and university staff.
+The city is home to about 125,000 people whereas two third of them are students and university staff.
 That’s the true meaning of the university town.
 In addition to being named one of the best universities in the world (by the way, such brilliant minds as Isaak Newton, Charles Darwin, Alan Turing, Steven Hoking graduated from here), the University of Cambridge is also one of the oldest universities.
 That’s the second oldest university in England (the oldest one is Oxford University) and the fourth oldest in the world.
 It is over 800 years old – not every city can boast such a reputable age!

 Some travelers might ask if Cambridge is at all worth visiting, in other words, if there is anything worth attention of an experienced (or not so much) tourist.

 I believe it is definitely worth visiting, especially if you have a couple of free days and you would like to enjoy a charming atmosphere of a medieval university town.
 It is a quiet and peaceful town during university holidays and a buzzing place during semesters.